MikaSukie/HDR/HDR.md

-# HDR — Human and Digital Rights Document
+# HDR, Human and Digital Rights Document

 *A comprehensive, rights-first declaration and implementation guide for consumers, governments, platforms, and creators.*